Think-and-Dev/rskswap-com/src/pages/blog/06-ipfs-uniswap-interface/index.md

 # TL;DR

 - In an effort to continue decentralizing, we have created a mechanism for the community to host the Uniswap Interface
-- The open-source [Uniswap Interface](https://github.com/Uniswap/uniswap-interface) built by our team and community is [automatically deployed](https://github.com/Uniswap/uniswap-interface/releases) daily to IPFS
+- The open-source [RSK Swap Interface](https://github.com/Think-and-Dev/rskswap-frontend) built by our team and community is [automatically deployed](https://github.com/Think-and-Dev/rskswap-frontend/releases) daily to IPFS
 - Community members can pin the IPFS hashes to ensure availability
-- We use IPNS + DNSLink to point `/ipns/app.uniswap.org` to the latest [IPFS release](https://github.com/Uniswap/uniswap-interface/releases)
+- We use IPNS + DNSLink to point `/ipns/app.rskswap.com` to the latest [IPFS release](https://github.com/Think-and-Dev/rskswap-frontend/releases)
-- [app.uniswap.org](https://app.uniswap.org) is now served exclusively from the latest [IPFS release](https://github.com/Uniswap/uniswap-interface/releases), however any IPFS gateway can be used directly
+- [app.rskswap.com](https://app.rskswap.com) is now served exclusively from the latest [IPFS release](https://github.com/Think-and-Dev/rskswap-frontend/releases), however any IPFS gateway can be used directly
-- The URL [uniswap.exchange](https://uniswap.exchange) now forwards to [app.uniswap.org](https://app.uniswap.org)
-- The ENS contenthash for `uniswap.eth` now points to the latest IPFS release allowing the URL [uniswap.eth.link](https://uniswap.eth.link/) to be used

 ## Interfaces and decentralization